lauradcampbell/happier-explorer/README.md

 ## Built with

-Python, [Claude](https://www.anthropic.com/claude), BeautifulSoup, and a stubborn refusal to accept that podcast search is that bad.
+Python, [Claude](https://www.anthropic.com/claude), BeautifulSoup, and the need to find that one really specific episode from 3 years ago.
+You know, with the guy, who worked in the place, and talked about meditation?